I know how it feels to be the person who stammers (PWS).

 For the people/children who stammer, The block is formed between the 3rd and 4th step.
-The ideas have formed, creatively structured but due to nervousness, words go haywire forming traffic and fails to make it verbally.
+The ideas have formed, creatively structured but due to anxiety, words go haywire forming traffic and fails to make it verbally.
 As a result, they mumble, slur with repetitive statements causing over-anxiety, stress, tensed muscles, loss of confidence and embarrassment.

 Stammering, going by scientist’s research works and personal experience, has not yet been able to vouch for it’s cure.
 But it can be controlled with proper diaphragmatic breathing, speech therapy exercise like loud reading books, breaking words and interchanging the alphabets, singing, relaxing throat muscles.

-I would like to stress that besides Breathing and speech therapy exercise, PATIENCE is the key.
+I would like to stress that besides breathing and speech therapy exercise, PATIENCE is the key.